samyaksgupta/Jira-Scraper-Script/README.md

 - **`.env`**: Configuration file for specifying Jira projects.
 - **`requirements.txt`**: A list of Python dependencies.
 - **`data/`**: The directory where scraped data and the state file are stored.
+- **`transform_data/`**: The directory where scraped data and the state file are stored.
+- Note: data and transform data will be created after running the main.py -> transform.py

 ## Setup and Installation